Stages of the Sleep Cycle

 There are four stages in the sleep cycle, with a fifth stage of REM (Rapid Eye Movement) Sleep.
 Here are some things you need to know about these stages.

-Stage 1: This stage is an early stage of sleep.
+First, this stage is an early stage of sleep.
 You are not fully in deep sleep yet, your muscles are starting to relax and your eyes are moving slowly.
 It may be easier to wake up during this stage.
 You are essentially half asleep and half awake.

-Stage 2:Stage 2 is where your heart rate and breathing begins to slow down.
-Body temperature slightly decreases and eye movement stops.
+Stage 2 is where your heart rate and breathing begins to slow down.
+In fact, body temperature slightly decreases and eye movement stops.

-REM (Rapid Eye Movement) Sleep: REM Sleep typically occurs 90 minutes after falling asleep.
-This stage you may experience dreaming and increased brain activity while your eyes are moving back and fourth.
+REM Sleep typically occurs 90 minutes after falling asleep.
+Finally, this stage you may experience dreaming and increased brain activity while your eyes are moving back and fourth.
 Blood pressure and heart rate increases while your body is paralyzed.